Piszmog/numbersToWords/README.md

 Application for converting numbers into their word equivalent - i.e  `1` -> `One`

 ## Running
-Download the appropriate executable for the Operating System that it will be ran on (Linux, Mac, Windows).
+Download the appropriate executable from the [Releases Page](https://github.com/Piszmog/numbersToWords/releases) for the Operating System that it will be ran on (Linux, Mac, Windows).
 Then simply run the executable with the `-f` flag to specify the input file to read.

 ```bash